yuvalofek/30DaysOfCode/README.md

 ## Overview
 Topics Explored: Scraping, Multiprocessing

-Tools I used so far: Concurrent.futures, bs4, requests
+Tools I used so far: (Python) concurrent.futures, bs4, requests, multiprocessing, threading

 Topics I am interested in looking into: Tableau, lightgbm, xgboost, seaborn (more in depth), pyspark, sklearn (more in depth), unbalanced-learn, scipy.stats (more in depth)